DOT Oral Fluid Collector Training & Qualification — 49 CFR §40.35

 2

-Step 2 — Collector (after specimen)
+Step 2 — Collector (mostly BEFORE the specimen)

 3